riot/ssr/README.md

 ### render - to render only markup

-You can simply render your components markup as it follows:
+You can simply render your components' markup as it follows:

 ```js
 import MyComponent from './my-component.riot'